EARLY START PROGRAM:

 2. Other students take on-line Remediation courses during the Academic Year.

 3. A lot of our student use BYU Online or Coastline Community College online programs for example.
-You may want to look into that.

 H) Does the Early Start Program (ESP) take care of my Remediation?